Reecepbcups/cosmos-governance-bot/README.md

 # Configuration
 1) Update secrets.json to your own values.
-*If you do not plan on using on of the bots, you do not need to fill out the values.*
+*If you do not plan on using one of the bots, you do not need to fill out the values.*

 2) If you want to allow all tickers to be announced, leave TICKERS_TO_ANNOUNCE as [] *To specify tickers, add them in a list as ["dig","osmo","huahua"] matching tickers in .py script chainIds*